benchristel/process-to-processes/src/SoftwareDevelopment/Programming/Dialogue.md

-# View: The Dynamic Unity
+# View: Programming as Dialogue

 The problems with the preceding views of programming flow from a common source: they assume that the programmer is the thinker, the doer, the unmoved mover, and that the program is inert, unintelligent matter that the programmer shapes as a potter shapes clay.
 They assume that cause and effect flow in one direction only—from the programmer to the program.